MMRIZE/MMM-Scenes2/README.md

 Like this, you can reassign indicators for specific scenes.
 In this case, you can see `❶ □ □ □` or `① ■ □ □`.

-You can decorate the indicators with CSS in your custom.css; The structure of HTML created will be like this
+You can decorate the indicators with CSS in your `custom.css`; The structure of HTML created will be like this
 ```html
 <div class="scenes_indicator">
   <span class="scenes_indicator_scene index_0 inactive first">□</span>